ibigen/ReporType/readme.md

-# ReporType

 This repository contains a preliminary version of ReporType.

 **PLEASE GO TO THE FINAL AND UP-TO-DATE REPOSITORY https://github.com/insapathogenomics/ReporType**

-ReporType is an automatic, easy-to-use and flexible pipeline, created with Snakemake, for loci screening and typing.
+**ReporType** is an automatic, easy-to-use and flexible pipeline, created with Snakemake, for loci screening and typing.
 Its application can be particularly useful for rapid genotyping of infectious agents, namely virus and bacteria.

 ReporType was designed to accept multiple input formats (from Illumina or ONT reads to Sanger raw files or FASTA files), being suitable for application in a wide variety of pathogens.
 It relies on multiple software for technology-specific reads QC and de novo assembly, and thus apply ABRicate (https://github.com/tseemann/abricate) for locus screening, culminating in the generation of easy-to-interpret reports towards the identification of pathogen genotypes/subspecies or the screening of loci of interest.